Field-driven Reversal Models in Artificial Spin Ice: Ideal Reversal Paths

 For the PD and SW-PD models, we use the flatspin package.
 For all flatspin simulations, we evolve the magnetization during a staircase field sweep by reversing all islands with energies exceeding the appropriate barrier at each field step (either 1~$\mu$T or 10~$\mu$T).
 To allow the interactions between islands to be observed, the new dipolar fields are then calculated and the process repeated until no further islands reverse, before further stepping the external field.
 All islands that reverse at a single field form a single cascade in which the order of reversal is an analogue of time in the real system, which we refer to as pseudo-time.

-For all structures, the external field was applied along the anisotropy axis of the array.
+For all structures, the external field was applied along the respective anisotropy axis of each array.
 A strong coupling regime exists in all simulated structures other than the PD ones of the pinwheel geometry, and we determine the anisotropy axes from the angle of peak $H_c(\theta)$ in the angular range of the regime, as demonstrated in Figure~\ref{fig:pw_unit_astroid} for a single pinwheel unit.
 The anisotropy axis identified in the strong coupling regime reflects that seen \emph{exactly} at the point of reversal.
 As the domains or strings that mediate the reversal form and propagate, the local configuration of islands and magnetization at the interface between regions that have reversed and have yet to reverse will change.
 This will be especially true for very large arrays and, as a result, the alignment of the axis may change slightly; in effect, the array cannot be characterised by a single anisotropy contribution.
 There are multiple possible metrics to track this and we select the component of the net array magnetization lying perpendicular to the geometry axis which, in essence, marks the angle where the array is equally likely to reverse with a clockwise or anticlockwise sense of rotation.

-The evolution of the net magnetization in a single array reversal from simulations using the SW-PD model is shown in Figures~\ref{fig:sw_sqo_pw_h_nets}(a) and \ref{fig:sw_sqo_pw_h_nets}(b) at a selection of applied field angles for the open square and pinwheel arrays, respectively.
+The evolution of the net magnetization in a single array reversal from simulations using the SW-PD model is shown in Figure~\ref{fig:sw_sqo_pw_h_nets}(a) and \ref{fig:sw_sqo_pw_h_nets}(b) at a selection of applied field angles for the open square and pinwheel arrays, respectively.
+In this dataset, the field step of 1~$\mu$T was used in order to optimise resolution; in all other data, a larger field step value of 10~$\mu$T was used for improved efficiency.
 The thick black lines characterise the reversal paths with the field applied at the anisotropy axis, which show the minimum deviation from zero and are the shortest in length, as expected.
-The results for the pinwheel structure were -0.23$\mathrm{^\circ}$ for the PD model and -0.86$\mathrm{^\circ}$ for the SW-PD model, both of the opposite sign and much less in magnitude than the MM value of +3.0$\mathrm{^\circ}$.
-For square arrays, the anisotropy axes are aligned with the geometrical ones, as expected from symmetry.
+The results for the pinwheel structure was -0.86$\mathrm{^\circ}$ for the SW-PD model.
+For the PD model, the equivalent value was -0.23$\mathrm{^\circ}$.
+Both PW values are of the opposite sign and much less in magnitude than the MM value of +3.0$\mathrm{^\circ}$.
+For square arrays, the anisotropy axes were aligned with the geometrical ones in all models, as expected from symmetry.